arthus701/bayes-and-least-squares/README.md

 This repository collects code for reproducing "The relation between regularized least squares and Bayesian inversion in Geomagnetic field modelling".

-The necessary data files can be obtained from [DTU Space](http://www.spacecenter.dk/files/magnetic-models/CHAOS-6/CHAOS-6-x9.mat) and ERDA: https://earthref.org/ERDA/2206/.
-Place the files `CHAOS-6-x9.mat` and `arch10k.txt` in a folder `dat/` at the root of the repository.
-A folder `fig` should also be created for figure output.
+The necessary data files can be obtained from [DTU Space](http://www.spacecenter.dk/files/magnetic-models/CHAOS-6/CHAOS-6-x9.mat) and [ERDA](https://earthref.org/ERDA/2206/).

+Place the files `CHAOS-6-x9.mat` and `arch10k.txt` in the folder `dat` at the root of the repository.

+Model output will be stored in `out` and figure generated in `fig`.

 The required model access and inversion software is publicly available: